lukedawe/recipes/Savoury/Dinner/Chicken Massaman Curry.md

 - 1 tablespoon (15ml) vegetable oil
 - 2 medium red onions (about 3/4 pound), cut pole to pole into 8 wedges each
 - 8 ounces massaman store-bought curry paste (about 1/2 cup; 300g)
-	- This can be replaced with Thai red curry paste with some other spices with [this recipe](../Sauces/Massaman%20Curry%20Paste.md).
+	- This can be replaced with Thai red curry paste with some other spices with [this recipe](../Sauces/Massaman%20Curry%20Paste.md) x 2.
 - 1 (12-ounce; 355ml) bottle Belgian-style wheat beer
 - 1 (14-ounce) can unsweetened coconut milk
 - 3/4 cup (175ml) [homemade chicken stock](https://www.seriouseats.com/best-rich-easy-white-chicken-stock-recipe) or store-bought low-sodium chicken stock